-- 1. be of high design quality which is clearly derived from the site context, respect the local vernacular, safeguard local distinctiveness, be in scale and keeping with its setting and enhance local character, - 2. protect local heritage, biodiversity, landscape, views and skylines, - 3. be safe, attractive, inclusive and accessible and provide for its own car parking requirements, with a minimum of two car parking spaces and one space per bedroom thereafter for residential development. - 4. incorporate only sustainable construction standards which at least meet minimum standards, minimise use of non-renewable resources, contribute to reducing carbon emissions and maximise solar gain, - 5. mitigate risks relating to contamination, erosion or flooding, and not cause unnecessary noise, light or other pollution, and - 6. provide safeguards during construction to protect against environmental damage or local nuisance.
+- 1. be of high design quality which is clearly derived from the site context, respect the local vernacular, safeguard local distinctiveness, be in scale and keeping with its setting and enhance local character, - 2. protect local heritage, biodiversity, landscape and skylines, - 3. be safe, inclusive and accessible, providing car parking which at least meets the requirements of the Development Plan, including for residential development one car parking space per bedroom where achieveable. - 4. incorporate sustainable construction standards which at least meet minimum standards, minimise use of non-renewable resources, contribute to reducing carbon emissions and maximise solar gain, and - 5. mitigate risks relating to contamination, erosion or flooding, and not cause unnecessary noise, light or other pollution.